 Statis did not in fact give disclosure but instead served a notice of discontinuance by which it sought to bring to an end the claim it had commenced on 24 February 2014 seeking permission to enforce the Award.
 The State opposed the discontinuance because it wanted the matter to proceed to trial to obtain a determination on the merits of its contention that the Award had been obtained by fraud.

-Importantly, it was said by Statis that reasons they sought discontinuance were that they did not have the resources to continue to trial and that because they had secured attachment orders in other jurisdictions, there was no practical need to pursue enforcement in England.
+Importantly, it was said by Statis the reasons they sought discontinuance was because they did not have the resources to continue to trial and as they had also secured attachment orders in other jurisdictions, there was no practical need to pursue enforcement in England.

 The State opposed the discontinuance by Statis on the ground that matters had reached a stage where it had its own claim for declarations or, in the alternative, that the court’s power to set aside the notice of discontinuance should be exercised so that the question of the enforceability of the Award could be determined.

 The State’s application to set aside the Order of Burton J was heard by Knowles J (Anatolie Stati and Others v The Republic of Kazakhstan EWHC 1130 (Comm)) who rejected the State’s first argument that it had freestanding claims for declarations which fell within the jurisdiction of the Courts of England and Wales which were unaffected by any notice of discontinuance served by Statis.

 As to the State’s second argument, there was no doubt that the court had the power to set aside a notice of discontinuance so as to allow a dispute to proceeding to trial.
 Rule 38.4(1) of the Civil Procedure Rules provides that “Where the claimant’s discontinues under Rule 38.2(1) the defendant may apply to have the notice discontinued and set aside”.
 The question was whether the court should exercise its power in favour of the State.